isomerpages/singapore-customs-cms/_individuals-going-through-customs/Departure/three-quarter-tank-rule.md

 Under the Customs Act 1960, Singapore-registered vehicles are required to have a minimum amount of motor fuel (at least three-quarters of the tank) when leaving Singapore via the land checkpoints.
 This is commonly referred to as the “three-quarter tank rule”.

-The three-quarter tank rule is applied to all vehicles running on **petrol, diesel, and/or compressed natural gas (CNG).** For hybrid vehicles running on petrol and CNG, drivers should also ensure that both the petrol and CNG fuel tanks are at least three-quarter full.
+The three-quarter tank rule is applied to all vehicles running on **petrol, diesel, and/or compressed natural gas (CNG).** For hybrid vehicles running on petrol and CNG, drivers should also ensure that both the petrol and CNG fuel tanks are at least three-quarters full.

 Drivers who do not meet the rule may be issued with a composition sum of up to $500, or be prosecuted in court.
 Drivers are also required to perform a U-turn at the land checkpoints if they are caught committing the offence.